Twisted bilayer graphene from first-principles: structural and electronic properties: Discussion and Conclusions

 In this work we have presented a comprehensive first-principles study of tBLG spanning a wide range of twist angles, including those at and below the magic angle.
 Using DFT with a local basis, with optimized basis sets, we have obtained fully relaxed atomic geometries and resulting electronic structures for supercells containing tens of thousands of atoms, at a level of detail inaccessible with other theoretical approaches.

 Through direct comparison with plane-wave DFT calculations, we have validated the accuracy of our local basis calculations.
 Our atomic relaxations are in perfect agreement with continuum elastic models down to the smallest angles considered.
 This suggests that a continuum model may be used to generate relaxed structures which can be used to more efficiently simulate even smaller angles.
 While the electronic properties from our DFT calculations show similar trends to exact $\kp$ models, we find a small offset in the twist angle dependence.
 The twist-angle offset is linked to differences in the Fermi velocity and the band width of the flat bands, as a function of twist angle, presented in Fig.~\ref{fig:fermi-velocity}.

-These differences between the present work and previous models are most likely a result of the minimal basis set used here, the exchange-correlation functional employed in our calculations, and the treatment of the vdW interactions.
-For instance, in Ref.~\cite{carr2019exact}, a meta-GGA functional and nonlocal vdW correction was used ({\sc SCAN+rVV10}), whereas here we use a GGA functional and semi-empirical dispersion correction.
-It is difficult to identify the relative importance of each of these factors in giving slightly different results in different calculations.
+These differences between the present work and previous models are most likely a result of the minimal basis set used here, the exchange-correlation (XC) functional employed in our calculations, and the treatment of the vdW interactions.
+To assess the relative importance of each factor, we compute the layer separation of bilayer graphene in various high-symmetry stacking configurations (AA, AB, and DW-like configurations) using the SZP and DZPF basis sets in \textsc{siesta} and different XC functionals and vdW corrections in \textsc{vasp}, shown in Table \ref{tab:comparisons}.
+The distance separating the two layers effectively measures the interlayer interaction strength, with stronger interlayer interactions resulting in flatter bands \cite{zhu2025wavefunction}; thus, the layer separation for different high-symmetry stackings can offer physical intuition on the differences between the \textsc{siesta} and $\kp$ bands.